 About Lupine Adventure Co-operative

-Lupine Adventure is a workers' co-operative offering fell and mountain based outdoor recreation, education and training.
+Lupine Adventure is a not-for-profit workers' co-operative offering fell and mountain based outdoor recreation, education and training.
 We've been trading over 10 years and have 5 full time members of staff who split their time between the office and the outdoors and a part time finance worker.
 Take a look around the website to find details of all our activities or check out companies house to have a nose around our accounts :-).

 All sessions that we run are led by personnel qualified to the level advised by Mountain Leader Training UK as a minimum.
 Within our membership we hold the following qualifications.